 Having a flutter on the Premier League action is something that appeals to a lot of football fans all across the globe.
 Some go on little more than hunches, others meticulously do their research while the rest put their trust in tips they’ve read elsewhere.

-There is no definitive right or wrong way but we feel that by examining odds from the past few seasons you can help increase your chances of scooping a profit.
+There is no definitive right or wrong way but we feel that by examining odds from the past few seasons you can help increase your chances of scooping up a net win.
 This more mathematical approach might just show you where the real value lies in the Premier League and where you should be putting your money.

 What will be examined?